eklimbie/PurpleNix/README.md

 # PurpleNix

-My collection of scripts and configuration files for my Nix machines.
+A collection of scripts and configuration files for my NixOS machine(s).